 2.4 Using a reconstructed archive

-When using the first reconstructed time series (on the reduced period), based on the proportional distribution (see Sect.
+When using the first reconstructed time series (on the reduced period là je ne comprends pas, car la reconstruction a pour but d’étendre à toute la période???), based on the proportional distribution (see Sect.
 1.5), the AM performance was degraded and was even below the conventional method without MTW (Table 4 to compare to Fig. 4 and 5).

 For the second approach, the synoptic proxy to use for the temporal disaggregation of the daily time series had to be identified first.
 The results are illustrated this time for the Zermatt station.
 Amongst the considered moisture variables (see Sect.
 1.5), the best proxy was the precipitable water at 45Â° N and 7.5Â° E, with a time offset of -6 h (Table 5).
 Table 6 presents the CRPSS scores obtained by the disaggregated series using the proxy of precipitable water.